 Depression is a serious brain disorder, and more than just “feeling down” or “blue.”
 It’s a persistent problem that affects everyday life.
 Depression can lead to thoughts of suicide and suicide attempts.

 "Untreated depression can lead to a number of complications including increased alcohol and substance abuse, loss of employment and productivity, and difficulties in interpersonal relationships resulting in social impairments such as divorce and physical abuse," says Robert Shulman, MD, a psychiatrist at Rush University Medical Center.
 "Patients suffer, but their loved ones suffer as well.
 Ultimately, suicide is the among the greatest reasons not to ignore depression."

 “This is a treatable illness.
-People shouldn’t have the false assumption that they have to live their life like this,” adds John Zajecka, MD, clinical director of the Woman’s Board Depression Treatment and Research Center at Rush.
+People shouldn’t have the false assumption that they have to live their life like this,” adds John Zajecka, MD, clinical director of the Women’s Board Depression Treatment and Research Center at Rush.
 He is helping lead a national study of a new form of treatment to see if it can reduce depression symptoms, including suicidal ideation, quickly.

 Yet suicide rates remain tragically persistent.
 “Despite all the treatments we have today, suicide rates have increased.
 You would think we’d see a reduction,” says Zajecka, who is a member of the scientific advisory board of the American Foundation for Suicide Prevention.